Mityuha/fresh-bakery/docs/bakery_di.md

     New in version 0.4.2

-Fresh bakery provides a DI mechanism.
+Fresh bakery provides a Dependency Injection (DI) mechanism.
 And sometimes it's very convenient to structure your application so that different modules have their own bakeries.
 Even more: sometimes it's really convenient to initiate modules over their bakeries.
 If so, why don't pass arguments to such bakeries?
-Let's suppose we have Resource Owner Password Authentication Flow: we have to receive token by (username, password) tuple.
+Let's suppose we have Resource Owner Password Authentication Flow: we have to receive token by (username, password) credentials.

 ```python
 from typing import Final, Iterator